Details About Hindu Wedding Traditions: Gujurati, Tamil, Telgu and more

 CEREMONY

 After the Swayamvara ceremony, the Saipata ceremony takes place.
 The time for this ritual is set by the astrologer.
-During the Saipata, the one member of the couple puts his palm prints on white cloth.
-It is then sent to the one member of the couple’s house, along with several gifts and preceded by a band.
+During Saipata, one partner places palm prints on white cloth, which is then sent to the other partner’s home along with gifts and preceded by a band, making the ceremony both ritualistic and celebratory.

-If the one member of the couple accepts the gifts she adds her palm prints to the cloth, thus symbolizing her acceptance of the proposal.
-The one member of the couple sends back a Saipata of her own as a sort of formal invitation for the one member of the couple.
+If the receiving partner accepts the gifts, they add their palm prints to the cloth, symbolizing acceptance of the proposal.
+They then send back a Saipata of their own as a formal invitation for the wedding, creating a reciprocal exchange that blends symbolism, family involvement, and sacred intention.

-On the auspicious wedding day, the one member of the couple’s family and close friends fast and perform Nandi-shradha and Matrika-poojam, during which the ancestors are honored and worshipped.
+On the auspicious wedding day, family and close friends may fast and perform Nandi-shradha and Matrika-poojam, during which ancestors are honored and worshipped.
+This ancestral reverence is a central element of many Nepali Hindu weddings and strengthens the spiritual framework of marriage.

-Kicking off the festivities is the Janti (also called the Baryatra), or wedding procession.
-Much like the Baraat, the Janti is a loud and cheerful gathering of the one member of the couple’s side.
-A musical band playing traditional tunes and Bollywood numbers proceeds the guests.
+Kicking off the festivities is the Janti (Baryatra), or wedding procession.
+Much like the Baraat, the Janti is a loud and cheerful gathering of one partner’s side, often accompanied by a musical band playing traditional tunes and Bollywood numbers.
+This is a major guest-facing moment, and we have extensive experience producing processions and arrivals—especially Baraats—so they feel exciting while staying organized and safe.

-The one member of the couple is carted to the wedding venue either in a car or a horse-drawn carriage.
-Occasionally the smaller children of the one member of the couple’s side are allowed to join in.
-Before the Janti, the one member of the couple’s side may pray to Lord Vishnu or Ganesh.
+One partner is brought to the wedding venue either in a car or a horse-drawn carriage, and sometimes younger children are allowed to join.
+Before the Janti, families may pray to Lord Vishnu or Ganesh, grounding the celebration in spiritual preparation and blessing.

-The actual marriage ceremony begins with the Kanyadaan, or Mahasankalpa.
-The one member of the couple is seated in the mandap and faces East.
-A yellow cloth is then spread over the one member of the couple, one member of the couple, and whomever is performing the Kanyadaan.
+The actual marriage ceremony begins with the Kanyadaan (Mahasankalpa).
+One partner is seated in the mandap and faces East.
+A yellow cloth is spread over the couple and the person performing the Kanyadaan, creating a sacred visual barrier while blessings are invoked and vows are prepared.

-The formal giving away of the one member of the couple is done with a Kalash full of water, mango leaves, pipal, palash, gular, arka, camphor, areca nuts, betel nuts, sacred thread, durva grass, and whatever else the family considers important.
+The formal giving away is performed with a Kalash full of water, mango leaves, pipal, palash, gular, arka, camphor, areca nuts, betel nuts, sacred thread, durva grass, and any items the family considers spiritually important.
+This ritual carries deep symbolism around purification, continuity, and the sacred responsibility of marriage.

-Following this, the priest repeats a series of prayers and places tikaa marks on both the couple.
-In some Nepali communities, the Brahman priest conducts a stone worship, called the Shilapooja.
-During this, the one member of the couple’s brother places popped rice in the hands of the one member of the couple.
-She throws it in the air.
+Following this, the priest repeats prayers and places tikaa marks on both partners.
+In some communities, the Brahman priest conducts a stone worship called Shilapooja.
+A sibling may place popped rice in one partner’s hands, which is tossed upward as an offering, continuing the rhythm of blessing and spiritual witness.

-The eight mountains are then worshipped.
-Popped rice is collected in eight separate places to represent Sumeru, Shekhu, Udayachal, Marut, Vindyachal, Himalaya, Burait, and Sharad.
-Following this the couple conducts their Saptapadi and take seven steps together in front of the holy fire.
+The eight mountains are worshipped using popped rice gathered in eight places to represent Sumeru, Shekhu, Udayachal, Marut, Vindyachal, Himalaya, Burait, and Sharad.
+The couple then conducts Saptapadi, taking seven steps together in front of the holy fire, formally sealing the marriage through sacred vows.

 POST EVENT